Nuno-GMartins/bash_tutorial/README.md

 If you have no previous experience with Unix-like systems or know a few commands but would like to know more, this tutorial is for you.

-### Prerequisites

-*This tutorial was prepared for Ubuntu Linux, but it works on MacOS, Cygwin and the Git bash as well, given that Python 3 is installed on your system.*

 ----

 ## Goal